How To Integrate and Set Up Adyen at the PDC

 Setting Delayed Automatic Capture

 By default, payments are captured immediately after authorisation.
-Setting up a delay between the authorisation and the automatic capture gives you time to cancel the authorisation.
+Setting a capture delay gives you time to cancel the authorisation before funds are collected.
 This is useful when:

-- A shopper changes their mind soon after purchase
+- A shopper changes their mind shortly after purchase

-- Store staff realise they made a mistake after a payment is approved
+- Store staff identify a mistake after a payment is approved

-- The shopper needs to provide a signature and staff need time to verify it
+- The shopper must provide a signature that staff need time to verify

 To set up a capture delay:

-- In the General settings, next to POS capture delay, select the edit icon
+- In the General settings section, next to POS capture delay, select the edit icon.

-- From the dropdown list, select a capture delay of minutes, hours, or days before point-of-sale payments are automatically captured
+- From the dropdown, select a capture delay of minutes, hours, or days before point-of-sale payments are automatically captured.

 Adyen recommends selecting a delay of 2 hours.
-If you no longer want to use delayed capture, select Immediate.
+To revert to immediate capture, select Immediate from the dropdown before saving.

-- On the General tab, set the following fields:
+In the General tab, configure the following fields:

 | Field | Value |